 i_s = floor (UE_ID/N) mod Ns

-The PDCCH monitoring occasions for paging are determined according to pagingSearchSpace as specified in TS 38.213 [4] and firstPDCCH-MonitoringOccasionOfPO if configured as specified in TS 38.331 [3].
+The PDCCH monitoring occasions for paging are determined according to pagingSearchSpace as specified in TS 38.213 [4] and firstPDCCH-MonitoringOccasionOfPO and nrofPDCCHMonitoringOccasionPerSSB if configured as specified in TS 38.331 [3].
 When SearchSpaceId = 0 is configured for pagingSearchSpace, the PDCCH monitoring occasions for paging are same as for RMSI as defined in clause 13 in TS 38.213 [4].

 When SearchSpaceId = 0 is configured for pagingSearchSpace, Ns is either 1 or 2.
 For Ns = 1, there is only one PO which starts from the first PDCCH monitoring occasion for paging in the PF.
 For Ns = 2, PO is either in the first half frame (i_s = 0) or the second half frame (i_s = 1) of the PF.

 When SearchSpaceId other than 0 is configured for pagingSearchSpace, the UE monitors the (i_s + 1)th PO.
-A PO is a set of 'S' consecutive PDCCH monitoring occasions where 'S' is the number of actual transmitted SSBs determined according to ssb-PositionsInBurst in SIB1.
-The Kth PDCCH monitoring occasion for paging in the PO corresponds to the Kth transmitted SSB.
-The PDCCH monitoring occasions for paging which do not overlap with UL symbols (determined according to tdd-UL-DL-ConfigurationCommon) are sequentially numbered from zero starting from the first PDCCH monitoring occasion for paging in the PF.
-When firstPDCCH-MonitoringOccasionOfPO is present, the starting PDCCH monitoring occasion number of (i_s + 1)th PO is the (i_s + 1)th value of the firstPDCCH-MonitoringOccasionOfPO parameter; otherwise, it is equal to i_s * S.NOTE 1: A PO associated with a PF may start in the PF or after the PF.
+A PO is a set of 'S*X' consecutive PDCCH monitoring occasions where 'S' is the number of actual transmitted SSBs determined according to ssb-PositionsInBurst in SIB1 and X is the nrofPDCCHMonitoringOccasionPerSSB if configured or is equal to 1 otherwise.
+The [x*S+K]th PDCCH monitoring occasion for paging in the PO corresponds to the Kth transmitted SSB, where x=0,1,…,X-1, K=1,2,…,S. The PDCCH monitoring occasions for paging which do not overlap with UL symbols (determined according to tdd-UL-DL-ConfigurationCommon) are sequentially numbered from zero starting from the first PDCCH monitoring occasion for paging in the PF.
+When firstPDCCH-MonitoringOccasionOfPO is present, the starting PDCCH monitoring occasion number of (i_s + 1)th PO is the (i_s + 1)th value of the firstPDCCH-MonitoringOccasionOfPO parameter; otherwise, it is equal to i_s * S*X. If X > 1, when the UE detects a PDCCH transmission addressed to P-RNTI within its PO, the UE is not required to monitor the subsequent PDCCH monitoring occasions for this PO.

+NOTE 1: A PO associated with a PF may start in the PF or after the PF.

 NOTE 2: The PDCCH monitoring occasions for a PO can span multiple radio frames.
 When SearchSpaceId other than 0 is configured for paging-SearchSpace the PDCCH monitoring occasions for a PO can span multiple periods of the paging search space.